AstarNetwork/astar-docs/docs/learn/networks.md

 To obtain test tokens from the faucet, please visit the Astar Portal and connect to Shibuya.
 If for any reason the faucet is empty, please contact the Astar team on Discord.

-### zKyoto (Sepolia) (Deprecated)

-zKyoto was connected to the Ethereum Sepolia testnet and Polygon AggLayer.
-Testing ground for dApps deployed on the Astar zkEVM.
-This testnet has now been transitioned to [Soneium Minato](https://docs.soneium.org/).

 ## Mainnets

 Astar Collective, with the ASTR token, supports three mainnets: